New York State Pavilion: Site

 The pavilion is in the central section of Flushing Meadows–Corona Park.
 It is northeast of the interchange between the Long Island Expressway and Grand Central Parkway, about 700 ft from the LIE and 400 ft from the GCP.
 The site, known during the World's Fair as Block 46, is surrounded by asphalt paths and lawns.
 North of the New York State Pavilion are the Unisphere, Queens Museum, Billie Jean King National Tennis Center, and Citi Field.
 Two World's Fair time capsules are buried near the pavilion, and there is a skatepark nearby as well.

 The adjacent section of the park includes paved pathways centered around the Unisphere.
 During the 1964 fair, the federal and state exhibits were placed south of the Unisphere, while four other exhibition areas surrounded it.
 Block 46 was one of the largest plots of land in the federal and state section of the 1964 World's Fair.
-The pavilion is one of several structures from the 1964 fair that remain in Flushing Meadows–Corona Park, (Note: Other structures, such as the Spanish and Mormon pavilions, were relocated elsewhere in the U.S.) along with the Unisphere, Queens Museum, Terrace on the Park, and the New York Hall of Science.
+The pavilion is one of several structures from the 1964 fair that remain in Flushing Meadows–Corona Park, (Note: Other structures were relocated; see 1964 New York World's Fair pavilions#Remaining pavilions.) along with the Unisphere, Queens Museum, Terrace on the Park, and the New York Hall of Science.